Richardaeld/Fat_Racoon_Kitchen/README.md

 + I lack confidence in my cooking ability and need help. -- Testing Lessons Index Cards

 ### Developer Goals
-+ As a school project, this site was developed using as little 3rd party code as possible (ex. carousel logic was written by developer and bootstraps version was not used).
++ As a school project, this site was developed using as little 3rd party code as possible (ex. carousel logic was written by developer and bootstraps version was not used on purpose).
 This was a deliberate choice to help the developer gain a better understanding of how languages such as JS and python function and not done out of ignorance.
 Understanding how these logics function for similar tasks (Ex, validation) and the time it takes to develope them is important to this developer.

 + I want to showcase my python abilities.
-    + Datetime (python)
+    + Importing python libraries(Ex. datetime, random, etc...)
-    + Flask (flash, render_template, redirect, request, session, url_for)
+    + Using Flask (flash, render_template, redirect, request, session, url_for)
         + Jinja (Templates)
             + Allowing one page to have multiple functions
                 + Add edit recipe
                 + base - login/create modal
-    + Python Day Time
     + Pymongo (Flask - mongo DB)
+    + Created python validation logic.
-    + Validation
+        + Checks filetype submitted
+        + Checks max and min character length
+        + Checks for allowed characters
-    + Using callable functions over repeating code
+    + Created callable function library instead of repeating code.
     + Using if expressions: to replace blank sections(missing DB data) with filler Templates, to add the lazy banner on random recipe, etc...
     + Using for expressions: to generate list data ex. recipe lists, recipe ingredient lists, recipe step lists, etc...
-    + Use random number generator to randomly pick recipes
+    + Useing a random number generator to randomly select recipes.

 + I want to showcase my JS abilities
-    + Created carousel JS logic
+    + Created carousel JS logic.
-    + Created pagination JS logic
+    + Created pagination JS logic.
-    + Created Validation JS logic
+    + Created Validation JS logic.
         + Character length
         + Compare two passwords to be sure they match
         + Make sure email has appropriate suffix